InstituteforDiseaseModeling/EMOD-Generic-Scripts/workflow_polio01/README.rst

 ================

 Demonstration simulations for poliovirus type-2 transmission in Nigeria.
-The model strcuture was used to examine the impact Sabin vaccine reversion dynamics in contrast to nOPV vaccines.
+The model structure was used to examine the impact Sabin vaccine reversion dynamics in contrast to nOPV vaccines.

 Important features include: